mainlycricket/CSV_App/README.md

 ```

 - This generates initial schema in `data/schema.json` by analyzing the CSV data
-- Always successful unless an error is encountered while parsing `.csv` files
+- Always successful unless an error is encountered while parsing `.csv` files or a duplicate table or duplicate column or empty column name is found
 - No data validation is performed
-- Schema constraints should be reviewed
+- Constraints in `data/schema.json` should be reviewed
 - Special constraints like `Min`, `Max`, `Enums` & `Default` are always required to be added manually
-- DB Name should be also set manually
-- Table Names & Column Names should NOT be changed
+- Table Names & Column Names should NOT be changed as they are **_sanitized_**

+  > [!NOTE]
+  > Leading & Trailing spaces are trimmed in sanitization
+  > Any sequence of non-alphanumeric character is replaced by a single underscore
+  > E.g. ` !'Table Name'!` is transformed into `_Table_Name_`

 #### Step 2: SQL File Generation